 Now, go through everything and try it on.
 How does it make you feel?
 (Forget about what you paid for it – that’s in the past.)
 If you still love it, keep it.
 If you don’t, either donate it or sell it online.

 If any item in your closet needs repairs, put that in a separate pile and get them fixed.

-Now that you’re done, isn’t it a refreshing feeling to let go of what no longer suits you?
+After you finish the job, won’t it be a refreshing feeling to let go of what no longer suits you?

-This set of non-slip velvety smooth texture hangers will ensure tops won’t end up on your closet floor in a heap.
-They received a 5-star rating on Amazon.
+This set of non-slip velvety smooth texture hangers will ensure tops won’t end up on your clothes closet floor in a heap.

-Off-season clothes that you won’t wear gets stored.
-There is no reason to have the items taking up space in your closet for months until they are worn next.
+There’s no reason to have the items taking up space in your closet for months until you need them.